Could Moms Be the Biggest Reason for Body Shaming?

 Ending body bashing

-In the midst of women empowerment with the #MeToo movement, it's disappointing to learn that it's our closest friends and family that are using their words to make women feel badly about themselves.
+In the midst of the empowerment messages spread by the #MeToo movement, it's disappointing to discover that our closest friends and family are using their words to make other women feel badly about themselves.
 Although some people may do this intentionally, there are those that might be unaware of how their words are impacting others.

 1. If you wouldn't say it offline, it doesn't belong online.
 Being called fat or chunky is never polite.